ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 #### <a href="#challenge"> 6.
 Challenge yourself! </a>

-Following from our first tutorial on <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank"> data visualisation using `ggplot2`</a>, we are now back for more `ggplot2` practice and customisation.
+Following from our first tutorial on [ data visualisation using `ggplot2`](https://ourcodingclub.github.io/2017/01/29/datavis.html), we are now back for more `ggplot2` practice and customisation.
 Since no two figures are ever the same, the ability to customise your figures is key. __The ultimate aim of this tutorial is to help you to make your figures even more beautiful and informative!__

 ### Downloading data

 We will use made-up data consisting of the abundance and height of different plant species occurring in two magic lands: Hogsmeade and Narnia.

-#### The imaginary data for this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-10-DataVis2" target="_blank">this repository.</a> Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below (replacing with your actual folder path), or clicking `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.
+#### The imaginary data for this tutorial can be downloaded from [this repository.](https://github.com/ourcodingclub/CC-10-DataVis2) Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below (replacing with your actual folder path), or clicking `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.

-Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-10-DataVis2" target="_blank">the repository</a>  to your own GitHub account and then add it as a new RStudio project by copying the HTTPS/SSH link.
-For more details on how to register on GitHub, download Git, sync RStudio and Github and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">Git tutorial.</a>
+Alternatively, you can fork [Git tutorial.](https://github.com/ourcodingclub/CC-10-DataVis2" target="_blank">the repository</a>  to your own GitHub account and then add it as a new RStudio project by copying the HTTPS/SSH link.
+For more details on how to register on GitHub, download Git, sync RStudio and Github and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html)

 Make a new script file through clicking `File/ New File/ R Script`, give it a title and some information, and we are all set to explore how plant communities have changed in our magical lands: Hogsmeade and Narnia!